Surface-Enhanced Raman Spectroscopy (SERS): Enabling Ultra-Sensitive detections

 • Ultra-sensitive detection at trace-level concentrations

-• Easy compatibility with stand alone and portable sensing systems and tools
+• Potentially easier compatibility with stand alone and portable sensing systems and tools

 SERS vs Conventional Raman spectroscopy